schrolla/ScubaGear/baselines/Example.md

 # CISA M365 Security Configuration Baseline for [M365 Product]

+[M365 Product] is a cloud-based [M365 Product description].
+This Secure Configuration Baseline (SCB) provides specific policies to strengthen [M365 Product] security.

+**Example:**
+Azure Active Directory (AAD) is a cloud-based identity and access control service that provides security and functional capabilities to Microsoft 365 (M365).
+This Secure Configuration Baseline (SCB) provides specific policies to strengthen AAD security.

-The Secure Cloud Business Applications (SCuBA) project provides guidance and capabilities to secure agencies’ cloud business application environments and protect federal information that is created, accessed, shared, and stored in those environments.
-The SCuBA Secure Configuration Baselines (SCB) for Microsoft 365 (M365) will help secure federal civilian executive branch (FCEB) information assets stored within M365 cloud environments through consistent, effective, modern, and manageable security configurations.
+The Secure Cloud Business Applications (SCuBA) project run by the Cybersecurity and Infrastructure Security Agency (CISA) provides guidance and capabilities to secure federal civilian executive branch (FCEB) agencies’ cloud business application environments and protect federal information that is created, accessed, shared, and stored in those environments.

-Description of the M365 product (formally the introduction section)
+The CISA SCuBA SCBs for M365 help secure federal information assets stored within M365 cloud business application environments through consistent, effective, and manageable security configurations.
+CISA created baselines tailored to the federal government’s threats and risk tolerance with the knowledge that every organization has different threat models and risk tolerance.
+Non-governmental organizations may also find value in applying these baselines to reduce risks.

+The information in this document is being provided “as is” for INFORMATIONAL PURPOSES ONLY.
+CISA does not endorse any commercial product or service, including any subjects of analysis.
+Any reference to specific commercial entities or commercial products, processes, or services by service mark, trademark, manufacturer, or otherwise, does not constitute or imply endorsement, recommendation, or favoritism by CISA.

 ## License Compliance and Copyright
 Portions of this document are adapted from documents in Microsoft’s [Microsoft 365](https://github.com/MicrosoftDocs/microsoft-365-docs/blob/public/LICENSE) and [Azure](https://github.com/MicrosoftDocs/azure-docs/blob/main/LICENSE) GitHub repositories.
 The respective documents are subject to copyright and are adapted under the terms of the Creative Commons Attribution 4.0 International license.
 Source documents are linked throughout this document.
 The United States Government has adapted selections of these documents to develop innovative and scalable configuration standards to strengthen the security of widely used cloud-based software services.

 ## Assumptions
-The **License Requirements** sections of this document assume the organization is using an [M365 E3](https://www.microsoft.com/en-us/microsoft-365/compare-microsoft-365-enterprise-plans) or [G3](https://www.microsoft.com/en-us/microsoft-365/government) license level.
+The **License Requirements** sections of this document assume the organization is using an [M365 E3](https://www.microsoft.com/en-us/microsoft-365/compare-microsoft-365-enterprise-plans) or [G3](https://www.microsoft.com/en-us/microsoft-365/government) license level at a minimum.
 Therefore, only licenses not included in E3/G3 are listed.

 ## Key Terminology (if applicable)

-Example:
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119)

+*Any additional content in this section is only needed if a specific product baseline uses terms that are ambiguous or highly technical, that would benefit from explicit definition within the context of the document.
+Additional terms in this section should be added sparingly.

+**Example:**
 Access to Teams can be controlled by the user type.
 In this baseline, the types of users are defined as follows (Note: these terms vary in use across Microsoft documentation):